Montana close to becoming 1st state to completely ban TikTok

 Montana’s proposal, which has backing from the state’s GOP-controlled legislature, is more sweeping than bans in place in nearly half the states and the U.S. federal government that prohibit TikTok on government devices.

-The House passed the bill 60-39 Thursday on second reading.
-A final House vote will likely take place Friday, after which the bill would be forwarded to Republican Gov. Greg Gianforte.
+The House endorsed the bill 60-39 on Thursday.
+A final House vote will likely take place Friday before the bill goes to Republican Gov. Greg Gianforte.
 He has banned TikTok on government devices in Montana.
 The Senate passed the bill 30-20 in March.

 TikTok, which is owned by the Chinese tech company ByteDance, has been under intense scrutiny over concerns it could hand over user data to the Chinese government or push pro-Beijing propaganda and misinformation on the platform.
 Leaders at the FBI, CIA and numerous lawmakers of both parties have raised those concerns but haven’t presented any evidence to prove it has happened.